WUSTL-Biol4220/home/labs/lab_03.md

     Initial commit
 ```

-If we want to remember what commit `b96cfb5`, we can always read the associated message ("move lion to clouded leopard genus").
+If we want to remember what commit `b96cfb5` was for, we can always read the associated message ("move lion to clouded leopard genus").
 But what exactly changed in the filesystem?
 For this, we can use the command `git diff` to identify *differences* in the filesystem between the two commits.

 ```console
 mlandis@biol4220-mlandis:~/labs/lab-03-mlandis$ git diff b96cfb5 5c48dac